Armane1/Contact-Manager-in-C/README.md

 # Contact-Manager-in-C
- // Description  A Mini Simple Contact Management System developed in C.
+ // A Mini Simple Contact Management System developed in C.

 The application allows users to: